percona/pxb-docs/docs/working-with-binary-logs.md

 ## Set up a new replication replica

 To set up a new replica, you should prepare the backup, and restore it to the data directory of your new replication replica.
-If you are using version 8.0.22 or earlier, in your `CHANGE MASTER TO` command, use the binary log filename and position shown in the `xtrabackup_binlog_info` file to start replication.
+In the [CHANGE_REPLICATION_SOURCE_TO with the appropriate options](https://dev.mysql.com/doc/refman/8.1/en/change-replication-source-to.html) command, use the binary log filename and position shown in the `xtrabackup_binlog_info` file to start replication.

-If you are using 8.0.23 or later, use the [CHANGE_REPLICATION_SOURCE_TO and the appropriate options](https://dev.mysql.com/doc/refman/8.0/en/change-replication-source-to.html). `CHANGE_MASTER_TO` is deprecated.

-A more detailed procedure is found in  How to setup a replica for replication in 6 simple steps with Percona XtraBackup.
+A more detailed procedure is found in  [How to setup a replica for replication in 6 simple steps with Percona XtraBackup](set-up-replication.md).